 Penalties for violating insider trading and tipping rules can be severe and include imprisonment for up to 20 years, civil fines of up to three times the profit gained or loss avoided by the trading, and criminal fines of up to \$5 million.
 There also may be liability to those damaged by the trading.
-A company and/or the supervisor of the person engaged in insider trading may be liable for a civil fine of up to the greater of \$1.275 million or three times the profit gained or loss avoided as a result of the employee's insider trading violation, as well as criminal penalties of up to \$25 million, and under certain circumstances could be subject to private lawsuits.
+A company and/or the supervisor of the person engaged in insider trading may be liable for a civil fine of \$2 million or more, up to three times the profit gained or loss avoided as a result of the employee's insider trading violation, as well as criminal penalties of up to \$25 million, and under certain circumstances could be subject to private lawsuits.